 Start by adding a bit of your coarsest abrasive compound to your stiffest buffing wheel.
 We recommend using buffing compound bars for the polishing process.
 Working in sections, buff the entire surface, adding more polishing compound as needed.
 Once you are done with this step, completely wipe off all of the residue and change your buffing wheel.

 Just like sanding, you’ll want to start with the coarsest abrasive and work your way down.
-If using compound bars, start with brown tripoli aluminum abrasive compound then move onto white rouge.
+If using compound bars, start with a grey buffing compound bar, following up with a brown tripoli aluminum abrasive compound then move onto white rouge.
 This should usually get you the mirror finish you want, but for those of you with perfectionist tendencies, you can finish up with a green rouge compound bar to get the best aluminum shine possible.

 Make sure to always use a different buffing wheel with each abrasive compound.
 Mixing the compound on your wheel defeats the purpose of moving down to a finer abrasive with each step.
 You can however reuse a buffing wheel in the future as long as you use the same compound on it each time.